RascalCalmind/Lem-in/README.md

 # lem-in (#42network)

-Lem-in is an elemantary algorithmic project that is meant to make you code an ant farm manager.
+Lem-in is an elemantary algorithmic project that is meant to make you code an ant farm manager...

 ---